oracle-livelabs/security/data-safe/assess-database-users/assess-database-users-ocw.md

 - Analyze users in the latest user assessment
 - Generate suspicious activity on the target database
 - Refresh the latest user assessment and rename it
+- View the user assessment history for your target database
 - Compare the latest user assessment with the initial user assessment